LabeliaLabs/responsible-ai-assessment-platform/README_DEV.md

 1. Perform specific action (e.g. server updates, certificate renewal, new release, etc.)
 1. Build & up : `make <env>_buildupd`

-And in case of changes in the application code:
+And in case of changes in the application code, add the below commands (or use the deployment script which packages all required commands in that case, see [here](#deploy-a-new-release-aka-deploy-on-prod))

 1. Migrations : `make <env>_migr` (or see the 2 associated commands)
 1. Static : `make <env>_static`